danbev/learning-iot/notes/bluetooth.md

 @ MGMT Open: bluetoothd (privileged) version 1.20                                                                                            {0x0001} 0.153006
 ```

+### Models
+The concept of models are there to enable less data having to be specified into
+the protocol data packets.
+By using specific models the devices know how to
+handle messages.

 ### blueZ
 This is the official Linux Bluetooth Protocol Stack.
 It is like mentioned above
 also split into two blocks, one is the Host and the other the Controller.